 "As consumers, we need to be shopping smart and support the brands that are working to shake things up.
 Whether they're producing low-impact denim—created at ethical mills with minimal water and power usage—or creating new garments from deconstructed and reconstructed vintage and deadstock denim, we rounded up seven sustainable denim brands to get to know."

 Nylon Magazine | 7 Sustainable Denim Brands You'll Want To Shop

-All of the materials that we use are either deadstock, reclaimed, or US-sourced organic cotton,.
-Deadstock fabrics are the leftovers from some of the largest (and highest quality) mills around the world.
-We are extremely fortunate to work with several platforms like Queen of Raw and Fab Scrap which connects us directly to these mills and their left overs to save fabric that without us, would likely have ended in a landfill.
+All of the materials that we use are either deadstock, reclaimed, or US-sourced organic cotton.
+Deadstock fabrics are the leftovers from some of the largest (and highest quality) mills from around the world.
+We are extremely fortunate to work with several platforms like Queen of Raw and Fab Scrap, connecting us directly to left over fabrics that without us, would likely have ended life in a landfill.
 With this kind of sourcing, our designs are often inspired by the materials we are able to obtain.

-Our garments are manufactured to order in Los Angeles.
-We produce our garments internally, and with contract manufacturers which allows us to form a relationship with every person who has a hand in making our garments, as well as provide high levels of personalization in fit and sizing.
+Our garments are manufactured to order in the andagain Los Angeles atelier.
+We produce all garments internally, allowing us to provide high levels of personalization in fit and sizing.

 Like all other apparel brands, our manufacturing results in cutting scraps and left overs.
 Larger pieces of our cutting scraps are reused in designs that implement patch work.
-Smaller scraps and threads are used in the creation of our original, zero waste textile found in our Zero Waste Tee Shirt.
+Smaller scraps and threads are used in the creation of our original, zero waste textile.